Sakib56/Breast-Cancer-Detection/README.md

 "accuracy for B diagnosis: 96.80%"
 "average accuracy: 94.06500%"
 ```

+This will:
+* load the dataset from data.csv
+* cross validate the data, splitting into a training and testing set
+* initialise a new KNN model
+* test KNN on the testing set given the training set
+* output the average accuracy (for both benign/malignant)

 ###### *Feel free to remove this code and mess around with the methods!*